-To my mother our built-in oven is a white elephant taking up precious space in her tiny kitchen.
+To my mother my built-in oven is a white elephant taking up precious space in her tiny kitchen.
 So when not in use, she stores Chinese dried mushrooms inside it.
 No kidding!

-Anyway, mom happily took part in the prep work for this cake.
+Anyway, Mum happily took part in the prep work for this cake.
 She filled a wok partially with water and it soon came to a merry bubble.

 Beating the eggs took a lot of hard work.
-Mom suggested the electric mixer but there were "only 4 eggs!", I scoffed.
-One should always listen to her mother.
+Mum suggested the electric mixer but there were "only 4 eggs!", I scoffed.
+But then one should always listen to her mother.
 It doesn't matter if the mixer in question is sitting in a dark dark corner of a dark dark shelf in a dark dark room.
 Trust me, it pays to relief it from its solitude.

 The original recipe calls for self-raising flour.
 Since I didn't have any, I used all-purpose + baking powder.
 Maybe I didn't use enough BP because the cake turned out rather dense.
 I had expected something a little fluffier.

-Still, this eggy delight does bring me back in time - when there were no French pâtisserie or Pierre Hermé; and terms like ganache and creme fraiche were practically unheard off - a cake like this was the most pleasurable thing in the world!
+Still, this eggy delight does bring me back in time.
+When there were no French pâtisserie or Pierre Hermé; and terms like ganache and creme fraiche were practically unheard of, a cake like this was the most pleasurable thing in the world!

-Times have changed.
-Back then we were happy with our roti, kopi or kopi-O. Now we can also enjoy baguette, cappuccino and espresso!
-It is a good change, izit not?
+Times have changed in a good way.
+Back then we were happy with our roti and kopi.
+Now we can also enjoy baguette and cappuccino!

 Traditional Steamed Sponge Cake

 Adapted from Delightful Snacks & Dim Sum by Agnes Chang